★★★★★

 Read the full methodologyWe currently don't have that product, but here are others to consider:

-How we picked theseBank of Scotland offers a range of business banking options for small, medium and large businesses, including business and treasurers’ accounts, mobile and Internet banking, and international banking resources.
+How we picked theseBank of Scotland offers a range of business banking options for small, medium and large businesses, including business and charity accounts, mobile and internet banking, and international banking resources.

-Both new and existing businesses can apply for a Bank of Scotland business current account, with smaller businesses also receiving free day-to-day banking services for a limited time when they switch their account to Bank of Scotland.
+Both new and existing businesses can apply for a Bank of Scotland business current account, with new customers also benefiting from no account fee for the first 12 months when they switch their account to Bank of Scotland.

 As well as regular business banking accounts, Bank of Scotland also offers international banking services for businesses looking to trade overseas.
 This includes making international payments and opening commercial foreign currency accounts as well as importing and exporting.

-Existing Bank of Scotland customers can also access its International Trade Portal for free, which provides guidance and education on managing an international business.
-Non-customers can also start a free 90-day trial.
+Bank of Scotland also offers an International Trade Portal for free, which provides guidance and education on managing an international business.
+This applies even if you’re not a Bank of Scotland customer.

 Existing customers: 0345 300 0268